TechEmpower/FrameworkBenchmarks/toolset/setup/scaffolding/README.md

 8. Fix this `README.md` and open a pull request

-Starting on line 55 is your actual `README.md` that will sit with your test implementation.
+Starting on line 59 is your actual `README.md` that will sit with your test implementation.
 Update all the dummy values to their correct values so that when people visit your test in our Github repository, they will be greated with information on how your test implementation works and where to look for useful source code.

-After you have the real `README.md` file in place, delete everything above line 55 and you are ready to open a pull request.
+After you have the real `README.md` file in place, delete everything above line 59 and you are ready to open a pull request.

-Thanks and Cheer!
+Thanks and Cheers!